-

 Former Town Hall – Heritage Building Profile

-The former Town Hall in Tweedy Road was built in 1906 by R Frank Atkinson in a neo-Wren style.
+This former Town Hall in Tweedy Road was built in 1906 by R Frank Atkinson in a neo-Wren style.
 The hipped slate roof has a central cupola constructed in timber, set above a fine entrance porch.
-Officially opened by Mayor … Continue reading
+The building was officially … Continue reading

 Posted in Tweedy Rd